Why was the center built in Waunakee?

 State Honors Music Projects (Middle Level and High School)

 - The high quality State Honors repertoire now has a home in the Ralph Houghton Honors Library.
 The library also features past Honors programs and recordings.
-Many of the Honors selections are part of the WSMA Music Festival List, increasing the quality of the selections recommended for school music groups.
+Many of the State Honors selections are part of the WSMA Festival Music List, increasing the quality of the selections recommended for school music groups.

 - The recording studio will improve sight-reading options during auditions.